SGZ-Creations/Foundry-Tweaks/README.md

 * Note before using these you will have to download this here & follow it's instructions https://github.com/erkle64/Tweakificator

 In Folder Recipes.
 Note this will have incompatibilities with some mods/tweaks from https://github.com/erkle64/Tweakificator/releases/tag/Example these will be listed below.
 Also note those links will download the incompatible mod as that's just how i specify witch mods/tweaks it is.
 Should u only want some of the mods/tweaks the incompatibilities might not apply.
-As say if u download all except "Science" the 2 link related to "Science/ExpertResearch" will then work.
+As say if u download all except "Science" the 2 link related to "Science/ExpertResearch" should then work.
+Tho if u have any question feel free to post an issue.

 https://github.com/erkle64/Tweakificator/releases/download/Example/ExpertResearch10.json.
 ExpertResearch10.json,
 https://github.com/erkle64/Tweakificator/releases/download/Example/ExpertResearch100.json.
 ExpertResearch100.json,